NicholasBoccuzzi/Launchpad/README.md

 **Front End**

 Launchpad has a front end built with React.js.
-By choosing React, Launchpad allows a User to use the majority of the site without having to receive new webpages from the backend.
+By choosing React, Launchpad allows a User to use the majority of the site without ever having to receive a completely new webpage from the backend.
 By breaking down the site into React components, the User experience remains quick and efficient.

 **Libraries**